mohnishbasha/contextblast/README.md

-# ContextBlast - Augmented Context Physical Objects
+# ContextBlast - Bringing Objects to life
 ContextBlast Demo for TCDisruptHackathon2016

 ##